 It depends.

-If you’re planning on staying mostly within the CBD and nearby areas, then, no, you likely won’t need to hire a car.
+If you’re planning on staying mostly within Cairns CBD and nearby areas, then, no, you likely won’t need to hire a car.
 Cairns city is walkable, and you can use bikes, e-scooters, taxis/Uber, or the Sunbus network to reach most local cafés, shops, and the Esplanade.

 For those planning to venture and explore beyond the city centre, then yes, hiring a car is highly recommended.
 Cairns’ public transport network is limited, buses run infrequently, and only a few routes reach suburbs like Palm Cove or Smithfield.
 Tourist hotspots such as the Daintree Rainforest, Port Douglas, Atherton Tablelands, and Mossman Gorge aren’t served by public transport.
 While taxis and rideshare are options, fares for longer trips can add up quickly - for example, a taxi from Cairns to Port Douglas can cost $120–$150 one way.